 All in all, comparing features and ergonomics, the Corsair Dark Core RGB Pro SE stands out as one of the most reliable PC gaming mice you could possibly get for less than $100.

-So, what do you do when you realize you don’t have sufficient budget to go to that high-end restaurant you’ve always wanted to go to?
+So, what do you do when you realize you don’t have a sufficient budget to go to that high-end restaurant you’ve always wanted to go to?
 You go to a closely related, yet inexpensive joint, that’s what.
-The same reasoning applies for many people who go for the Logitech G502 Hero.
+The same reasoning applies to many people who go for the Logitech G502 Hero.

 Logitech is perhaps the best gaming mouse manufacturer in the world, and the Logitech G502 Lightspeed is considered by some to be the best gaming mouse in the world for several reasons.
 However, it comes at a premium, costing well over $100.
-That’s pro level type hardware.
+That’s pro-level type hardware.

-By purchasing the Logitech G502 Hero, you get the best of both worlds: top performance powered by world class optical sensors and adjustable weights as found in the Lightspeed, and also a budget friendly price.
+By purchasing the Logitech G502 Hero, you get the best of both worlds: top performance powered by world-class optical sensors and adjustable weights as found in the Lightspeed, and also a budget-friendly price.